FATMAP/gha-file-sync/README.md

 # gha-file-sync

-Github Action for Cross-Repos File Synchronisation using Pull Requests
+Github Action for Cross-Repos File Synchronisation using Pull Requests.

+## Configuration

+See `action.yml` for more information.

-## Features
+## What

-**not implemented yet**

-1. Get the list of repositories
+For a list of given repositories and file bindings, this action will open/update pull requests to synchronize the files.
+The files source is the repository where the action runs.

-2. For each repo:
+For each target repository:
-  - Clone the repository
+  - Clone the repository.
-  - Get final branch - could be an existing file-sync pull request or main.
+  - Compute the final bra6nch and PR according to existing opened PRs.
-  - Make the diff following files bindings configuration
+  - Check if changes have been made following files bindings configuration.
   - Create or Update the pull request if something has changed.
-  - Remove the repository locally
+  - Clean all created files locally.

+## Missing

+This action only manage to synchronize new files and updated files.
+Remove or rename is not handled as of today.

+## Features wished to be added

+#### Commits messages as PR desc

+Today, the PR desc and comments are pointing by default to the releases which triggered the synchronization.
+It would be better to directly have the list of commits or even the original PR description.
 #### Smart Custom Detection

-**not implemented yet**

-Sometimes the synched files are customized locally, we should raise warning when it is the case.
+Sometimes the synched files are customized locally, it should raise a warning when it is the case.

 -  Warn about custom by checking with the previous version
     - if current_branch = main + custom detected